 3 May 1944

-A strange incident in which a Liberator aircraft illuminated HMS Hargood (K 582) at night while hunting for a German U-boat east of Conception Bay, Newfoundland.
-U-548, sensing they were the intended target fired at the aircraft which wrongly assumed the destroyer escort had done so and aborted the attack.
+A strange incident in which a B-24 Liberator illuminated HMS Hargood (K 582) while hunting a German U-boat at night east of Conception Bay, Newfoundland.
+U-548, presuming they were the intended target fired at the aircraft, which wrongly assumed the destroyer escort had done so and broke off the attack.
 The U-boat went unnoticed by the Allies.
 (Sources: Blair, vol 2, page 562)

 6 May 1944

-Following U-548s sinking of the Canadian frigate Valleyfield off St Johns Newfoundland, other Allied escorts (after finally figuring out what had happened) hunted the boat, with no success.
+Following U-548s sinking of the Canadian frigate HMS Valleyfield off St Johns Newfoundland, other Allied escorts (after finally deducing what had happened) hunted the boat, with no success.
 (Sources: Blair, vol 2, page 562)

 2 recorded attacks on this boat.

 This boat was fitted with a Schnorchel underwater-breathing apparatus and sailed equipped with it in August 1944 but it was of course installed prior to that date.